vishnushiri02/SARS-Cov2-Surveilance/notes/Growth_Rate_Estimation.GerstungLab.md

 id: ikm1x970zyg0cc0u4ewttsk
 title: GerstungLab
 desc: 'Notes regarding the GerstungLa paper - SARS-CoV-2 England surveilance '
-updated: 1691595741128
+updated: 1696844982048
 created: 1686831170884
 ---

 ## Overall crux of the paper

 In the gerstung lab paper the dynamics of lineages of SARS-CoV-2 that were studied across all LTLA using [[Hierarchical Bayesian model|Growth_Rate_Estimation.Glossary#hierarchical-bayesian-model]].
-The whole idea is to have a prior probaility and values for parameters and use the data to get the posterior probahilty and value for the parameters.
+The whole idea is to fit the model to the incidence data in hand and estimate the relative historical prevalence that is while fitting a prior probability is used with more and more data comming in in each step the the posterior can be derived and uaed to increase the fit of the model.<br>
+Fitting a Multivariate logistic regresssion model accounts for for the differences in the epidemiological dynamics between LTLAs.
+The relative growth rate of a lineage is condsiered identical across all the LTLA and they only differ by their proportion which is due to the difference in the rate of introduction of each lineage into a LTLA.
+>> The model calculates : Total and lineage specific local incidences, time dependent growth rate and aapproximate reproduction numbers.

+The growth rate advantage of a lineage is reasoned out with the mutation in the lineage.
 Incidence, Growth rate and reproductoin number were all calculates by fitting various statistical model with the observed data.

+The growth rates of new rare variant are stochastic due to random introduction and superspreading events.
+The growthrates are also influenced by the immunity of the population, the immunity of the populaation is not currently modelled now.

 ## **Doubts and answers**